msrsaditya/Local-Transfer/README.md

 bash send.sh "~/Documents/file.pdf" 192.168.29.14
 ```

+### Tips

 - To share files to and from your smartphone, install and set up Termux with these scripts.
-- TIP: Use your smartphone hotspot while running the script as routers are usually slow.
+- Use your smartphone hotspot while running the script as routers are usually slow.
 - You can add these scripts as your alias in bashrc/zshrc and just write get and send.

 # Benchmarks